Syren Nagakyrie worked in partnership with Visit Idaho to create this Travel Tip.

-Continuing south on Swan Falls Rd, you reach Dedication Point at mile 15.5.
+Continuing south on Swan Falls Road, you reach Dedication Point at mile 15.5.
 A gravel parking area is on the right with accessible vault toilets.

 Swan Falls Dam and Park

-Continue on Swan Falls Road to the gravel pullout on the left at mile 18.0, just before you descend into the canyon.
+Continue on Swan Falls Road to the gravel pullout on the left at mile 18, just before you descend into the canyon.
 This is a great place for birding above the Snake River Canyon.
-Then continue another 2.0 miles to the Swan Falls picnic area.
+Then continue another two miles to the Swan Falls picnic area.

-Getting There: Begin at the Kuna Visitor Center/Chamber of Commerce at the intersection of Avalon Street and Swan Falls Rd.
-From Boise, take I-84 west toward Nampa> Take exit 44 for ID-69/S Meridian Rd.
-Continue 13 miles to the intersection with Swan Falls Rd.
+- Getting There: Begin at the Kuna Visitor Center/Chamber of Commerce at the intersection of Avalon Street and Swan Falls Road.
+From Boise, take I-84 west toward Nampa.
+Take exit 44 for State Highway 69/South Meridian Road.
+Continue 13 miles to the intersection with Swan Falls Road.

 Feature image credited to Syren Nagakyrie.

 Syren Nagakyrie is the founder of Disabled Hikers, an organization building disability community and justice in the outdoors.
 They are the author of The Disabled Hiker’s Guide to Western Washington and Oregon: Outdoor Adventures Accessible by Car, Wheelchair and on Foot and the forthcoming The Disabled Hiker’s Guide to Northern California.
 Learn more at disabledhikers.com.